Victoria University of Wellington: Te Huanui and 320 The Terrace

 In September 2014, the university announced that it would purchase the abandoned Gordon Wilson Flats from Housing New Zealand.
-It was subsequently revealed that the purchase price was over NZD 6 million.
+It was subsequently revealed that the purchase price was over NZ$6 million.
 The university bought the site due to its close proximity to the Kelburn campus, with the potential to create a link between Ghuznee St and the Terrace to the campus.

 In July 2015, Urban Perspectives Limited, on behalf of Victoria University, lodged an application with Wellington City Council to rezone the area from "Inner Residential Area" to "Institutional Precinct", remove the Flats from the City District Plan's heritage list, and amend the Institutional Precinct provisions of the District Plan.
 Residents supported the removal of the flats from the area, as it was a significant case of urban decay in the area, while various groups, such as the Wellington Architectural Centre opposed the demolition of the flats, noting their architectural significance.

 The Gordon Wilson Flats have exceptional architectural significance.
 Not only are they associated with F. Gordon Wilson, one of the most prominent, powerful and influential architects in New Zealand from the 1930s through to the 1950s but they are the last of a line of highly important high rise social housing projects built by the state.
 They were initiated by the first Labour Government of 1935 and they reflect and have a direct connection with international modernism.

 This issue bought up wider debate on whether it was worth retaining mid-century public housing for heritage purposes, when the building in question had itself paid scant value towards the past.